Hochikong/SoraComm/README.md

 wget https://github.com/mozilla/geckodriver/releases/download/v0.19.1/geckodriver-v0.19.1-linux64.tar.gz
 tar xvf geckodriver-v0.19.1-linux64.tar.gz
 ```
-Once you uncompress the tar.gz file,you will see a geckodriver in your current directory.Just move it to a proper place such as /usr/local/bin.
+Once you uncompress the tar.gz file, you will see a geckodriver in your current directory.
+Just move it to a proper place such as /usr/local/bin.

-Then finish Firefox's installation(I assume that you are using Ubuntu or Debian)
+Then finish Firefox's installation (I assume that you are using Ubuntu or Debian)
 ```
 apt-get update
 apt-get install firefox -y